 Resting and Recovery

 A short rest is a brief (8 hours) span of time spent at full rest.
-Only sleep or its equivalent may be enjoined in this time, or the rest cycle is reset.
-A short rest of is often considered enough to regain fatigue damage and partially recharge vital fonts of energy.
+Only sleep or a low impact activity may be enjoined in this time, or the rest cycle is reset.
+A Short Rest of is often considered enough to regain fatigue damage and partially recharge vital fonts of energy.
 While a character may get a full rest on most nights, there may be many circumstances which prevent the short rest from being effective.

 A survival challenge is where character(s) must get from one point to another with [typically] a limited set of resources.